KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 -ac_feeds='[{"name":"stocks", "url":"https://api.iextrading.com/1.0/tops/last?symbols=AAPL,ADBE", "results":[{"symbol":"AAPL","valuepath":"/0/price"}, {"symbol":"ADBE","valuepath":"/1/price"}], "multiplier":1000000, "interval":120 }, {configuration object for another feed ...}]'
 ```

 Each json object in the above json array defines a unique Feed.
-It includes details like the feed's name, the web api's url, the symbol for each of the items in the feed and the path to acquire the price data for an item from the json returned from the web api.
+The json array includes details such as the Feed's name, the web api's url, the symbol for each of the items in the feed, and the path to acquire the price data for an item from the json returned from the web api.

+##### ac_feeds Example

 ```json
 {